 - I received a “Notice of Intent to Levy,” what should I do next?
 It’s usually a good idea to file a request for a Collections Due Process Hearing after receiving a Notice of Intent to Levy.
 This puts a temporary stop on all IRS collections efforts.

 - Can I get rid of my tax debt by declaring bankruptcy?
 That depends.
 Generally, back taxes can be discharged if it’s been more than three years since the tax return was originally due, you actually filed the tax return, and it’s been more than 240 days since the IRS assessed additional taxes.
 There are other requirements as well, so read this guide on discharging taxes in bankruptcy.

 - How much does hiring a tax debt attorney cost?
 It’s common to think that tax attorneys are too costly.
 Here’s an article discussing tax attorney fees and how they can actually be quite affordable.

 - Do I need a lawyer to resolve my tax debt?
 It depends.
-Here is an article to help you decide whether you should hire a tax debt relief lawyer.
+Many types of tax debts can be handled without an attorney.
+Here’s an article on when to hire a tax attorney.

 - What’s the deal with those TV and radio commercials advertising I hired a tax resolution company and now they want more money, what should I do?
 These companies are notorious for ripping off clients.
 Here’s a quick guide on how to get rid your tax resolution company and find real help with your tax debt.
 Beware tax debt relief companies.